ellaslist Takes Flight at iFLY Downunder Indoor Sky Diving

 - During the flight, I had a strange sensation like I couldn’t breathe properly.
 I was the only one in the group who experienced it.
 We had a chat to Zack and some people do get that feeling.
 Apparently there are things you can do to counteract it (mind over matter) so if you get that sensation, tell your instructor after your first flight and they can give you some advice before you go back in.

 - If you are flying as a family then I would recommend bringing a friend or relative with you who won’t be flying.
 We brought my Mum and she looked after all our gear, took some photos for us and enjoyed watching all the excitement from the viewing area.

 - Photos and videos are available for purchase after your flight experience.

-- iFLY also run kids birthday parties for 3-16 year olds and Junior iFLYER clubs where kids can develop their skills with 5+ minutes flight time each week.
+- iFLY also run kids birthday parties for 3-16-year-olds and Junior iFLYER clubs where kids can develop their skills with 5+ minutes of flight time each week.

 Who Would I Recommend iFLY To?

 Before we flew, I thought our 4-year-old daughter was probably a little young and timid to enjoy the experience.
 I was proved wrong!
 I was amazed by how much she got out of it- you could not wipe the smile off her face.
 I would really recommend it for kids of any age (the minimum age to fly is 3).